Distillery challenges Revenue over relief on alcohol used for hand sanitiser

 Normally, alcohol is subject to excise duty in the form of Alcohol Products Tax (APT).
 However, in certain circumstances alcohol products, including those used for medicinal purposes or in hospitals, the APT does not have to be paid.

 Arderin claims it has complied with all of the requirements and filled out all the forms it needed to get the relief it sought.
-It claims revenue granted the distillery relief on APT for up to for 80,000 litres of alcohol.
+It claims Revenue granted the distillery relief on APT for up to 80,000 litres of alcohol.

 Irish Times Business Awards 2020